 Lemon Drop Martini

 • To make lemon sugar, combine sugar and lemon zest in a small bowl.
 Use your fingers to rub the zest into the sugar, releasing the oils.

 • Pour the lemon sugar mixture onto the prepared baking sheet.
 Bake for 20 minutes.
 Let cool completely.
-Store in a food-safe, airtight container.
+Store in a food-safe, airtight container in a cool, dry place.

+Lemon Drop Martini